FEMA Flood Map Service Center: Products and Tools Overview

 Regulatory Mapping Products

 Flood Insurance Study (FIS) - A compilation and presentation of flood risk data for specific watercourses, lakes and coastal flood hazard areas within a community.
 The FIS report provides a detailed written account of a flood hazard mapping study and its findings.
+The FIS report usually includes flood profile charts that with detailed base flood elevation information.
+FIS reports are available for download through the "Search All Products" option.

 Letters of Map Change (LOMC) - Documents, including different types of Letters of Map Revision (LOMR) and Letters of Map Amendment (LOMA), that are issued by FEMA to revise or amend the flood hazard information shown on the FIRM without requiring the FIRM to be physically revised and republished.
 In addition, FEMA issues a formal determination letter, called a LOMC Revalidation or LOMC-VALID letter - when one or more previously issued LOMCs are found to still be valid during a new flood mapping study of an area.
 Revalidation letters are included in the LOMC product results on this site.

-GIS Databases (FIRM DB and NFHL) - Compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
+These databases are compilations of digital GIS data representing the same information presented on the FIRMs, and in the FIS report.
 The GIS data is designed to provide the user with the ability to determine the flood zone, base flood elevation and the floodway status for a particular location.
 It also has NFIP community information, map panel information, cross section and hydraulic structure information, Coastal Barrier Resource System information (if applicable), and base map information like road, stream, and public land survey data.

 When in Preliminary or Pending status, these datasets are referred to as FIRM Databases (FIRM DB).
 FIRM Databases can be opened with widely available GIS software, including freely available programs, that can open and view GIS shapefiles.
 When FIRMs and FIRM databases become effective, that data is incorporated into the National Flood Hazard Layer (NFHL).
 The NFHL is a continuously updated digital dataset that represents the current effective flood data for those parts of the country where maps have been digitized.
 The NFHL combines the flood hazard data from the FIRMs with the updates issued through LOMRs to provide a unified view of the current effective flood hazards.
 For information on the NFHL data availability, visit the FEMA.gov NFHL page.